-AFTER YOUR TWO YEARS' WORK EXPERIENCE YOU WILL HAVE A NVQ QUALIFICATION IN TROWEL OCCUPATIONS AND BRICKWORK WHICH WILL BE INVALUABLE IN FINDING FUTURE EMPLOYMENT.
+AFTER YOUR TRAINING YOU MAY GAIN A NVQ QUALIFICATION IN TROWEL OCCUPATIONS AND BRICKWORK WHICH WILL BE INVALUABLE IN FINDING FUTURE EMPLOYMENT.

-One massive task for the building department has been the building of a large stable block with 13 horse boxes, tack room, shower room, toilets and kitchenette.
+One massive task for the building department has been the building of a large stable block with 13 horse boxes, tack room, shower room, toilets and kitchenette and tack rooms.
 To be part of this enormous project and then be able to look back and say "I was part of that project" gives our builders confidence and job satisfaction.

 Trainees will learn the essentials of a number of skills, including brick and block laying, studwork, roof structures, plumbing, concreting, tiling, ground works, drainage and general building repairs.

 The various facets of these different trades will be learnt in the course of the daily maintenance, repair and construction work carried out on the estate throughout the year.
 All the numerous buildings and structures on the estate are subject to a continual programme of repair and maintenance, which is done in-house wherever possible.
 This can range from renewing guttering, building new draining systems, rebuilding retaining walls, right up to designing and erecting new buildings from scratch.